wp-plugins/aviary-image-editor-add-on-for-gravity-forms/readme.txt

 == Changelog ==

+= 2.1 =
+* Facebook & Instagram Album buttons do not render unless their api keys are added.
+* Updated to Aviary API V3
+* Fixed several problems that occasionally broke the plugin.
 = 2.0 =
 * Premium version now free and has replaced basic free version.
 * Added tons of features, including photos from facebook and instagram.